19 Dec, 2017 Te Tiriti o Waitangi – how to overcome cultural mistrust

 1. A matter of justice

-Our Christian forefathers – including both Māori and non-Māori (noting there are many amazing races with amazing histories in our nation) were central in establishing this Treaty.
-It’s benevolent dictates came directly from a Christian humanitarian movement in England.
-There is a lot for us to lay claim to here as Christians – along with an obligation to support it.
+Our Christian forefathers – including both Māori and non-Māori, were the players in the opening of the doors that enabled the Treaty.
+Its benevolent dictates came directly from a Christian humanitarian movement in England.
+There is a lot for us to lay claim to here as Christians – along with some obligation to support it.
 We also have every reason to be passionate about this from a moral, truth and justice point of view.
-(See the story of the Gibeonites in Joshua 9, then 2 Samuel 21 – and draw the comparison).
-It is about what is right!
+The Treaty / Te Tiriti was a very good thing – an amazing initiative – a remarkable pioneering achievement!
+(I note story parallel in the story of Gibeonites in Joshua 9, then noting 2 Samuel 21 to draw the comparison).

 1. A matter of the gospel, and of restoration